michaelficarra/coffee-of-my-dreams/README.md

-Once this alternatice coffeescript compiler is completed, it will hopefuly become the next official compiler, though Jeremy may not agree with the entire list of changes below.
+Once this alternative coffeescript compiler is completed, it will hopefuly become the next official compiler, though Jeremy may not agree with the entire list of changes below.
 Either way, I would like the language it compiles to remain as close to a superset of coffeescript as possible, unlike the